OHIF/Viewers/platform/docs/docs/services/ui/index.md

 ## Providers for UI services
-<mark>There are several context providers that wraps the application routes.
-This
-makes the context values exposed in the app, and service's `setImplementation` can get run to override the implementation of the service.
+**There are several context providers that wraps the application routes.
+This makes the context values exposed in the app, and service's `setImplementation` can get run to override the implementation of the service.**

 ```js
 // platform/viewer/src/App.jsx